Anthropic principle: Origin

-The phrase "anthropic principle" first appeared in Brandon Carter's contribution to a 1973 Kraków symposium honouring Copernicus's 500th birthday.
-Carter, a theoretical astrophysicist, articulated the Anthropic Principle in reaction to the Copernican Principle, which states that humans do not occupy a privileged position in the Universe.
+The phrase "anthropic principle" first appeared in Brandon Carter's contribution to a 1973 Kraków symposium.
+Carter, a theoretical astrophysicist, articulated the anthropic principle in reaction to the Copernican principle, which states that humans do not occupy a privileged position in the Universe.
 Carter said: "Although our situation is not necessarily central, it is inevitably privileged to some extent."
 Specifically, Carter disagreed with using the Copernican principle to justify the Perfect Cosmological Principle, which states that all large regions and times in the universe must be statistically identical.
-The latter principle underlay the steady-state theory, which had recently been falsified by the 1965 discovery of the cosmic microwave background radiation.
+The latter principle underlies the steady-state theory, which had recently been falsified by the 1965 discovery of the cosmic microwave background radiation.
 This discovery was unequivocal evidence that the universe has changed radically over time (for example, via the Big Bang).

 Carter defined two forms of the anthropic principle, a "weak" one which referred only to anthropic selection of privileged spacetime locations in the universe, and a more controversial "strong" form that addressed the values of the fundamental constants of physics.

 Roger Penrose explained the weak form as follows:

-One reason this is plausible is that there are many other places and times in which we can imagine finding ourselves.
-But when applying the strong principle, we only have one universe, with one set of fundamental parameters, so what exactly is the point being made?
-Carter offers two possibilities: First, we can use our own existence to make "predictions" about the parameters.
-But second, "as a last resort", we can convert these predictions into explanations by assuming that there is more than one universe, in fact a large and possibly infinite collection of universes, something that is now called the multiverse ("world ensemble" was Carter's term), in which the parameters (and perhaps the laws of physics) vary across universes.
-The strong principle then becomes an example of a selection effect, exactly analogous to the weak principle.
-Postulating a multiverse is certainly a radical step, but taking it could provide at least a partial answer to a question seemingly out of the reach of normal science: "Why do the fundamental laws of physics take the particular form we observe and not another?"
+One reason this is plausible, is that there are many other places and times in which humans could have evolved.
+But when applying the strong principle, there is only one universe, with one set of fundamental parameters.
+Thus, Carter offers two possibilities: First, humans can use their own existence to make "predictions" about the parameters.
+But second, "as a last resort", humans can convert these predictions into explanations by assuming that there is more than one universe, in fact a large and possibly infinite collection of universes, something that is now called the multiverse ("world ensemble" was Carter's term), in which the parameters (and perhaps the laws of physics) vary across universes.
+The strong principle then becomes an example of a selection effect, analogous to the weak principle.
+Postulating a multiverse is a radical step that could provide at least a partial insight, seemingly out of the reach of normal science, regarding why the fundamental laws of physics take the particular form we observe and not another.